seanmorris/ids/README.md

 #### Environment Variable & Target Files

 The following files may be created/modified to configure the system.
-When the project is built, restarted, etc, they will be checked for modification, and re-built to the root of th projct if need be.
+When the project is built, restarted, etc, they will be checked for modification, and re-built to the root of the projct if need be.
+The files generated to the root of the project should not be committed to version control.

-* 'config/.env' - Should not be committed to version control.
+* `config/.env` - Should not be committed to version control.
 Contains configuration that applies to the system regardles of the system's target.
-* 'config/.env.default' - Should be committed to version control.
+* `config/.env.default` - Should be committed to version control.
 Contains non-secret configurations file and blank/dfault values for variables to be set in `config/.env`.
-* 'config/.env_TARGET' - Should not be committed to version control.
+* `config/.env_TARGET` - Should not be committed to version control.
 Contains configuration based the system's target.
-* 'config/.env_TARGET.default' - Should be committed to version control.
+* `config/.env_TARGET.default` - Should be committed to version control.
 Contains non-secret configurations file and blank/dfault values for variables to be set in `config/.env_TARGET`.

 The values set will be read according to the following precedence (higher takes precedence over lower):